swdotcom/swdc-vscode-musictime/README.md

 -   **Slack integration**: Connect Slack to share songs and playlists in channels in your workspace.

+Music Time is built on the [Code Time](https://www.software.com/code-time) plugin and performs machine learning against a range of music metrics plus productivity data from over 70,000 developers to determine song recommendations.
 You can also check out the [cody-music](https://www.npmjs.com/package/cody-music) npm package for more information about how this extension works.

 <br />